ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 - each implementation associates different semantics to the same header field names;
 - header field names proliferates.

+Here are some examples:

+- `X-RateLimit-Remaining` references different values, depending on the implementation:

+   * seconds remaining to the window expiration
+   * milliseconds remaining to the window expiration
+   * seconds since UTC, in UNIX Timestamp
+   * a datetime, either HTTP-Date or [RFC3339]

+- different headers, with the same semantic, are used by different implementors:

+  * X-RateLimit-Limit and X-Rate-Limit-Limit
+  * X-RateLimit-Remaining and X-Rate-Limit-Remaining
+  * X-RateLimit-Reset and X-Rate-Limit-Reset

 Client applications interfacing with different servers may thus need to process different headers,